 Phase 5: Electrical

-Your electrical crew will spend the day wiring all of your pool lights, pool equipment, pool automation panel and any additional electrical items included in your pool design.
+The electrical crew will spend the day wiring all of your pool lights, pool equipment, pool automation panel, and any additional electrical items included in your pool design.

-*This may be completed over the course of two separate trips based on the specific design of your pool.
+*This may be completed over the course of multiple separate trips based on the specific design of your pool.

 Phase 6: First City Inspection (Pre-Gunite)

 No trades will be working today as the city will need to sign off on the work that has been completed thus far.

 They will verify that your setback lines are correct, your pool is properly plumbed and grounded, and everything is up to code.